Some reflections after visiting the Nuyorican Poets Cafe.

 People leave and a few of us stay exchanging contact information and expressing our gratitude to the performers that were still there.

 When we are getting ready to leave too, I see a familiar face sitting by the end of the bar together with Destiny.
 It’s La Bruja, Caridad de la Luz, now executive director of the venue and whose long and amazing artistic trajectory wouldn’t fit in these lines.
-I get excited.
+I was in awe.

 My new friends invite me to a bar in the area, and I tell them I must first use the restroom, when in reality I also needed a moment to process everything.